Luke 4:16 says,

 Keeping a custom does not make

-that custom a requirement for everyone else.
+that activity a requirement for everyone else.

 Jesus and Paul were both Jews who were